 Ari interned for NBC Palm Springs the summer of her sophomore year in college.
 She was hired out of intern status after five days, when her story landed NBC Nightly News with Lester Holt.
 Ari worked as the station’s assignment manager during the summer of 2015 and subsequently returned to the station during university vacations.
 She field-produced an hour-long LIVE New Year’s Eve special, as well as the 2016 Palm Springs International Film Festival, interviewing the likes of Cate Blanchett, Steve Carell, Bryan Cranston, Matt Damon, Johnny Depp, Brie Larson, Rooney Mara, Saoirse Ronan, Ridley Scott, Alicia Vikander, and Kate Winslet.
 Subsequently, during her junior year, Ari worked as a special correspondent for multiple theaters in Los Angeles, covering stage play premieres.
 She became a published theatrical critic at age 20 for her work on the Pasadena Playhouse.

 In the summer of 2016, Ari took over the Desert Living Show, a local, sponsored talk show.
 She tripled the ratings within the course of two months and became executive producer/fill-in host.
 She then executive-produced, Olympic Zone, a network-syndicated Summer Olympics preview show, top at its prime-time slot.
-That summer she also covered multiple political rallies in Riverside County for Senator Bernie Sanders, Senator Hillary Clinton, and then-presidential candidate Donald Trump.
-She interviewed Senator Sanders before he conceded the race.
+That summer she also covered multiple political rallies in Riverside County.
+She interviewed Senator Sanders before he conceded.

 During her final semester of senior year, Ari worked on HLN’s MichaeLA show out of Los Angeles as a writer/segment producer and host of a LIVE behind-the-scenes simulcast talk show, averaging 6,000 viewers per segment.
 Ari covered the 89th Academy Awards, making her the youngest national cable correspondent in history, at age 21.